 What is the result when you combine Gershwin’s music to Berkeley’s choreographies?
 Lady Be Good, of course!
 A lovely 1941’s backstage musical directed by Norman Z. McLeod.
 Today, it’s the perfect occasion for me to talk about this film as I am participating to the Backstage Blogathon hosted by Movie Silently and Sister Celluloid.

 Lady Be Good starts in a tribunal when singer Dixie Donegan (Ann Southern) explains to the judge what led her to ask for a divorce.
-Her friend Marilyn Marsh (Eleanor Powell), a talented dancer, is here as well to witness.
-Dixie had met composer Eddie Crane in a restaurant and they actually made team together when they discovered Dixie had the talent to add lyrics to his music.
+Her friend Marilyn Marsh (Eleanor Powell), a talented dancer, is here as a witness.
+Dixie had met composer Eddie Crane in a restaurant and they actually made a team together when they discovered Dixie had the talent to write lyrics for his music.
 Their compositions became successful and they eventually get married.
-But once a husband, Eddie has no longer “time” for work, which doesn’t suitsDixie’s lifestyle.
+But once a husband, Eddie had no longer “time” for work, which didn’t suits Dixie’s lifestyle.
 She obtains the divorce, but she still loves him.
 As Eddie is much more productive when he’s not married, they continue collaborating together and compose big hits such as “Lady Be Good” and “The Last Time I Saw Paris”.
-Marilyn, who knows that they still love each others, is in charge to bring them back together again.
+Marilyn, who knows that they still love each others, will do the impossible to bring them back together again.

 Lady Be Good regroups a very interesting cast.
 Every actor can “do something” if you see what I mean.

 Ann Southern has a truly beautiful melodious voice.
 She certainly is one to discover for her singing talent.
 Concerning her acting skills, she has a great sense of comedy and makes an interesting partnership with Robert Young.
 What I particularly like about her character, Dixie, is that she makes you want to compose a song.
 She makes it look easy, but, of course, it’s only a film.